 TMJ disorders develop for many reasons.
 You might clench or grind your teeth, which tightens your jaw muscles and stresses your joint.
 You may have a damaged jaw joint due to injury or disease.
 Injuries and arthritis can damage the joint directly, or stretch or tear the muscle ligaments.
 As a result, the disk, which is made of cartilage and functions as the “cushion” of the jaw joint, can slip out of position.

 Whatever the cause, the results may include a misaligned bite, pain, a clicking or grating noise when you open your mouth, or trouble opening your mouth wide.

 There are various diagnostic and treatment options to help manage your TMJ disease, from minimally invasive arthroscopic procedures to advanced custom fabricated metallic joint replacement surgeries.

 We also work closely with specialized dentists at the University of Maryland School of Dentistry to provide non-surgical management of TMJ disease and facial pain.

 Orthognathic surgery is needed when jaws don't meet correctly and/or teeth don't seem to fit with jaws.
-Teeth are straightened with orthodontics, and corrective jaw surgery repositions misaligned jaws.
-This not only improves facial appearance, but also ensures that teeth meet correctly and function properly.
+Teeth are straightened with orthodontics, but corrective jaw surgery repositions misaligned jaws.
+This not only improves facial appearance but also ensures that teeth meet correctly and function properly.